hl7au/au-fhir-childhealth/pages/_includes/ncdhc-composition-bloodspot-screen-intro.md

 1.  a LOINC code to represent the document type.
 Optional Class code as per the table below
 1.  a subject (Patient)
 1.  a date indicating when the details was taken
-1.	an auther detailing who has recorded the details.
+1.	an author detailing who has recorded the details.
 1.  title of the document
 1.  applicable sections and entries as mentioned in the table below

 **Profile specific implementation guidance:**

-* Client sustem SHALL fillup all sections and subsections as defined in the profile.
+* Client system SHALL fill up all sections and subsections as defined in the profile.
 If data for any section entry is not known or not available, then empty reason should be provided.

 ##### Composition Type and Class Code